• About Texas Travel Talk

 Be in the know …

-The Texas Legislature made the Texas Bluebonnet (all varieties) The Official State Flower of Texas years ago and deemed Ennis, Texas, The Official Bluebonnet City of Texas.
+The Texas Legislature designated the Texas Bluebonnet (all varieties) as the Official State Flower of Texas years ago and declared Ennis, Texas, the Official Bluebonnet City of Texas.

 Types of Wildflowers In Texas